cly163519/cly163519.github.io/_posts/2025-12-17-Machine-Learning-Basics.md

 > Now I'm just teaching computers to do it faster.

-*Written with AI assistance (Claude) | December 2024 The core insights connecting ML to insurance underwriting came from my 12 years of industry experience.*
+*The core insights connecting ML to insurance underwriting came from my 12 years of industry experience.
+  Written with AI assistance (Claude) | December 2025*